ehsanirani/PedestFlow/README.md

 everything should work out of the box, including correctly finding local paths.

 ### Running the code
-first include the main code by
+First include the main code by
    ```
    julia> include(srcdir("ehsan.jl"))
    ```